 An Teallach is one of the most distinctive and popular mountains of the Scottish Highlands; its distant and jagged ridge is a familiar sight to those travelling between Inverness and Ullapool.
 In translation An Teallach appropriately means ‘The Forge’, a name fully justified if one is fortunate enough to witness the first rays of the morning sun light up its steep terraces of red Torridonian sandstone.

 An Tellach’s height and location – on Scotland’s north-western seaboard – mean that it is always prone to cloud cover even when nearby higher landward summits are clear.
 What is more, because the mountain is particularly exposed to west and north-westerly winds, it is more likely to attract cloud when the air is of a direction and clarity which especially suits photography.

 When I left the location I realised that the image I had captured was better than anything I could have hoped for.
-At last I was at peace with An Teallach; we had shared a wonderful moment together.
+At last I was at peace with the mountain; in capturing ‘First Light on An Teallach’ we had shared a wonderful moment together.
 Indeed, when I finally saw the developed film, I was once again reminded that the most memorable images are often obtained when least expected and when the conditions are less than perfect.

 Date : 28th October

 Location Map Reference : 114815 : Dundonnel Forest.